( Original image credit to Alex Stover Photography. )

 We highly recommend you bring water, sunscreen, and anything else you might need to stay healthy and comfy during your shift.
 We do provide water to our volunteers as best we can, but hydration is so critical out in the desert that you should always have your own just in case.

 Please show up on time for your shift.
 You may not work while inebriated or inappropriately clothed.
 Plan your fun accordingly.
-If you show up unprepared to work, you will be replaced and treated as a no-show.
+If you show up drunk or otherwise unprepared to work, you will be replaced and treated as a no-show.

 No-shows will not be tolerated.
 Last minute cancellations and poor performance will lead to exclusion from future volunteer opportunities.